- Departments & Divisions

 Our task of searching out contamination is not over with the water leaving the water treatment plant.
 Water is delivered to businesses and homes via hundreds of miles of underground pipe.
 This method of delivery can be susceptible to contamination if the system is not properly maintained and monitored.
 The Water Quality Laboratory continually monitors the entire distribution system for adequate disinfection levels and tests a minimum of 40 samples per month, for the presence of harmful bacteria and chemical compounds.

 However, natural water sources can contain erosion of natural deposits and biological pathogens (waterborne organisms that make you sick).
 Natural deposits can include naturally occurring minerals and other inorganics.
-Pathogens may include cysts like Cryptosporidium and Giardia, bacteria which can cause typhoid fever and cholera, and viruses which can cause respiratory and gastrointestinal diseases.
-Many animals such as elk, deer, beaver, marmots, cows and sheep can be host for these waterborne organisms.
+Pathogens may include cysts like Cryptosporidium and Giardia, bacteria that can cause typhoid fever and cholera, and viruses that can cause respiratory and gastrointestinal diseases.
+Many animals such as elk, deer, beaver, marmots, cows, and sheep can be hosts for these waterborne organisms.
 While these organisms can cause unpleasant intestinal and respiratory disorders in healthy individuals, they can pose a significant threat to the immune and respiratory impaired.